Nisschhal/mern-chatty/Readme.md

     **_Note: during deployment, make sure to set the environment variable NODE_ENV to production and add the build script to package.json_**

 **_Note: this code is only for production to server both client and server APIs because for development we can spin different servers for frontend and backend_**

+## APIs Implementation Details

+### Auth APIs

+- `/api/auth/signup` - Register a new user
+  - Username, Email and password are required
+  - Alert Emails will be sent for new user
+- `/api/auth/login` - Login a user
+- `/api/auth/logout` - Logout a user

+### Message APIs